-• Oppose any changes to the allocations that could adversely affect their use by aviation as a result of studies undertaken in response to ITU Resolutions 151 and 152.
+• Oppose any changes to the allocations that could adversely affect their use by aviation as a result of studies undertaken in response to ITU Resolutions 151 and 152[what are these?].

 The band 13.25–13.4 GHz is extensively used for airborne Doppler radar and ground mapping radar.
 These systems are used to determine ground speed, drift and distance travelled as well as ground mapping.
 The use of these radar systems is expected to continue for the long term.
 The band is shared with the Earth exploration satellite service and the space research service.